 - Layer your bowls, toss, and eat!

-Grocery list for weeknight dan dan noodles
+grocery list for dan dan noodles

 All of these ingredients should be available in your large grocery store, just head to the Asian food section for the sauces and noodles, then hit the spice aisle for a couple of spices.
 Once you’ve got the pantry staples you’re set not only for this meal, but for many more to come.